-Lady Waldegrave's Despatch Box (1860), varnished pinewood lined in velvet and leather, baize covered base, manufactured by Bramah, Prestige and Ball.
-This box was probably made to hold documents with crossed ribbons on the inside lid to hold letters.
+Lady Waldegrave's Document box (1860), woodwork, made by Prestige and Ball, this varnished pine box was probably made to hold documents with crossed ribbons on the inside lid to hold letters.

 Pantry floor tiles (c.
-1856) encaustic tiles, designed by Augustus Pugin and produced by Minton and Co.
-Originally installed in the Hall by Lady Waldegrave, these tiles feature motifs also used in the Houses of Parliament, signalling to guests that Strawberry Hill was a place for discussing matters of government.
-Popular in the restoration of medieval churches, this style of tiles also reinforced Lady Waldegrave's continuation of Horace Walpole's Gothic vision for the house.
+1858) architecture, designed by Augustus Pugin and produced by Minton.
+Originally installed in the Hall by Lady Waldegrave, these encaustic tiles feature motifs also used in the Houses of Parliament, signalling to guests that Strawberry Hill was a place for discussing matters of government.
+Popular in the restoration of medieval churches, the tiles also reinforced Lady Waldegrave's continuation of Horace Walpole's Gothic vision for the house.

-Armorial shield (c.1856), painting on canvascovered wood, added by Lady Waldegrave, Horace Walpole's monogram with Saracen's Head crest.
+Armorial shield (1856), painting, added by Lady Waldegrave, Horace Walpole's monogram with Saracen Head.